 8 premade Chicken sausage (opt for a low-sodium variety) 8 whole-wheat hot dog buns or sub rolls (carb-saving trick: whole-wheat tortilla or pita pocket) 2 tomatoes, each cut into 8 wedges 2 handfuls arugula or spinach 3 tablespoons whole-grain mustard 1-2 tablespoons diced sun-dried tomatoes (less sodium than ketchup) What to Do:

 - Fire up the grill and cook the chicken sausage until warmed through.

 - While the sausages are cooking, mix together 2 tablespoons whole-grain mustard and 3 tablespoons chopped sun-dried tomato.

 - Lightly toast rolls over grill.

-- To assemble: spread mustard mixture on bun, line with greens, top with sausage, and add 2 tomato wedges to each bun alongside the dog.
+- To assemble: Spread mustard mixture on bun, line with greens, top with sausage, and add 2 tomato wedges to each bun alongside the dog.